Overcoming the Paralysis of Toxic Shame

 And yet, being completely dependent on his parents, he may become fearful of such anger and quickly experience shame for doing something to upset his parent.
 This can lead to shame regarding his anger and, worse yet, his minimizing or even denying his deep hurt–including sadness, betrayal, and powerlessness.
 He may subsequently conclude that his parent knows best–would not do anything to harm him–and that he is truly wrong.

 Certainly, traumatic experiences as an adult can contribute to toxic shame.
-This may occur, for instance, following actions taken during military combat-actions that lead to shame and even Post-traumatic stress disorder.
-Or, it can occur, as it did for one of my clients, as a result abusing alcohol, and subsequently racing through a Stop sign and causing an accident that left another driver physically disabled.
+This may occur, for instance, following actions taken during military combat-actions that lead to shame and even post-traumatic stress disorder.
+Or, it can occur, as it did for one of my clients, as a result of abusing alcohol, and subsequently racing through a stop sign and causing an accident that left another driver physically disabled.

 Eluding shame can become a lifetime pursuit.
 Anger may become the go-to response in reaction to the slightest arousal of shame or thoughts and feelings that might trigger it.
 As such, some individuals use alcohol or drugs as a form of self-medication to reduce the potential for being more fully present with their shame.

 Shame may yield to a harshly self-critical dialogue that acts as a policing power, meant to serve and protect oneself from yet again experiencing it.
 This may entail a script — internal guidelines that support highly unrealistic expectations which may include the need for perfection and to always be right.
 In an effort to escape feeling shame, they’re intent on proving others wrong.